KJoshi111/bikesharing/README.md

   ![Trips by Users and Gender](https://github.com/KJoshi111/bikesharing/blob/main/Challenge%20citibike/Images/User%20Trips%20by%20Gender%20by%20weekdays.png)

 ### Deliverable 3:
-  In this section we are adding our summery and two additional visualizations for future analysis:
+  In this section we are adding our summary and two additional visualizations for future analyses:

-  First of all our story: We created multiple Captions or Story points here are all seperate images:
+  First of all our story: We created multiple Captions or Story points.
+Here are all seperate images:

   ![Story](https://github.com/KJoshi111/bikesharing/blob/main/Challenge%20citibike/Images/Story1.png)

   ![Story2](https://github.com/KJoshi111/bikesharing/blob/main/Challenge%20citibike/Images/Story2.png)